Sxw88/FYP-Viv-Sxw/README.md

 # FYP-Viv-Sxw
-In our capstone project, several swarm robots using Raspberry Pi controllers are programmed to demonstrate swarm behaviours.
+In our capstone project (FYP), several swarm robots using Raspberry Pi controllers are programmed to demonstrate swarm behaviours.